 3. The institution has processes in place to verify that all students receive a syllabus, including student learning outcomes, for each course.

 To clearly communicate with stakeholders, MJC describes its certificates and degrees in terms of content, course requirements, and expected learning outcomes.
-Course descriptions and CLOs are available in the online catalogue, print catalogue, class search on PiratesNet, and on individual course syllabi.
-(Catalog: course descriptions) MJC’s catalog offers information about degrees and certificates, itemizing a list of degrees and certificates offered at MJC, which refers stakeholders to the appropriate section of the catalog where a more extensive description can be found.
-(Catalog: degree example) MJC is in the process of posting maps through majors which guides students in selecting the sequence of courses. (example of maps?)
-For many degree programs, the foundation of these maps is the Associate Degree for Transfer (ADT).
+Course descriptions and CLOs are available in the online catalogue, print catalogue, class search on PiratesNet, and on individual course syllabi. (print & online Catalog: course descriptions; class search; syllabi examples) MJC’s catalog offers information about degrees and certificates, itemizing a list of degrees and certificates offered at MJC, which refers stakeholders to the appropriate section of the catalog where a more extensive description can be found.
+(Catalog: degree example)

-In compliance with ACCJC Standards, MJC’s expectation is that course syllabi contain CLOs and are submitted each semester to the respective division office.
-CLOs for every course are included in the course syllabi. (syllabus example) Faculty have the ability to post their syllabi electronically on their publicly accessible faculty page. (faculty directory home page) In addition, all course sections have an automatically generated Canvas shell in which syllabi may be posted for students enrolled in a particular course.
-(Canvas shell) A copy of the syllabus is distributed to students on the first day of class.
+In compliance with ACCJC Standards, MJC’s expectation is that course syllabi contain CLOs.
+Faculty update and submit copies of syllabi each semester to the respective division office for student reference. (syllabus example) Many faculty members also post their syllabi electronically on their publicly accessible faculty page. (faculty directory home page) In addition, all course sections have an automatically generated Canvas shell in which syllabi are posted for students enrolled in a particular course.
+(Canvas shell) A copy of the syllabus is distributed to all students on the first day of class.
 Courses taught online post electronic syllabi in Canvas.
 MJC ensures that courses are taught with CLOs in mind by adhering to the cycle of assessment posted on the OAW website. (example of syllabus on Canvas; Cycle of assessment)

 4. The purpose, content, course requirements, and learning outcomes of the baccalaureate program are clearly described.